julzaza/wildwitchherbs/_posts/2026-01-17-forbidden-herbs-for-women.md

 Mandrake occupies a unique place in folklore.

 - Used in fertility and protection magic
-- Women forbidden to harvest it alone
+- Harvesting was ritualized and often restricted to specialists
-- Required ritual intermediaries
+- Folklore frequently warned against unprotected or solitary handling

 **Why restricted:**
 The root’s scream myth encoded fear of death, madness, or stillbirth.
 Handling mandrake was believed to bind fertility dangerously if done incorrectly.